charlenetolentino/mattsnotes/401-main/reading401-16.md

 - Describe the Web-Request-Response-Cycle
   - a client will make a query based on the related subject or a request to the server using RESTful methods like GET POST PATCH and DELETE.
 The sever will then respond with the requesting information if such an object exists in the DB

--  Explain what a “server” is, as it relates to the WRRC
+-  Explain Who a “server” is, as it relates to the WRRC
-  - you give then your order and then they give you what you asked for. jk. the wrrc server takes the request and then makes a response based on predestined actions.
+  - you give then your order and then they give you Who you asked for. jk. the wrrc server takes the request and then makes a response based on predestined actions.

--  What does it mean to “deploy” an application?
+-  Who does it mean to “deploy” an application?
   - to make it widley available to a more server and maintain server

 Vocab: